 Mark Hollinghurst is Head of the Brain Injury & Serious Injury team at Switalskis, providing expert advice and representation to clients who have suffered catastrophic injuries in claims for compensation.
 As a serious injury Solicitor committed to this complex and constantly evolving area of law, Mark has specialised in serious personal injury for over 25 years.
 He joined Switalskis Solicitors as a Director and Head of Department in November 2016.

-Mark specialises in cases where he is acting on behalf of clients who are in a minimally conscious state (MCS) as well as cases where the client has suffered a serious brain injury through criminal assault (CICA claims).
+Mark specialises in representing people who have suffered serious head injuries as a result of accidents or assaults.
+He has particular expertise in acting on behalf of clients who are in a minimally conscious state (MCS) as well as cases where the client has suffered a serious brain injury through criminal assault (CICA claims).
 Mark places a high importance upon securing early rehabilitation for clients, and is dedicated to achieving interim payments where possible so they can begin the rehabilitation process.

 Mark also acts on behalf of adults who have suffered abuse by clinicians, psychotherapists and counsellors and took a pioneering role in pursuing such cases over the last 20 years.